-"Give it to Elazar the Kohen.
-He should take it outside the camp, and someone should slaughter it in his presence..."
+"You shall give it to Elazar the Kohen.
+He shall take it to the outside of the camp, and someone shall slaughter it in his presence."
 (19:3)

 In contrast to all other sacrifices, which must be offered up inside the Tabernacle precincts, the red cow is offered up outside.
 This is because most other sacrifices atone for inadvertent sins, which happen when our animal nature makes us careless about spiritual concerns.
 Since our animal nature can be refined and co-opted into holiness, we can offer up the sacrifices that accomplish this inside the Tabernacle.